If you’ve spent a night in a hammock you’ve experienced it. If not you will soon.

 Ahh yes the price.
 Underquilts are not cheap.

-They’re made with the hiker in mind so they use expensive materials with that in mind.
+They’re made with the hiker in mind so they use expensive materials.

 The trusty old sleeping pad.

 Chances are if you’re any kind of camper you already have one.

 But if you don’t they’re on the cheaper side when compared to underquilts, but it’s only slightly.

 They can be very effective in warmer weather camping which is what I’ve used them for.

 But I can see them being a problem in colder weather camping, I’m talking when it get’s down into the 40 degree range at night.

 The reason I say that is because most sleeping pads are just wide enought for you to lay on.
 So they usuallt don’t cover the backside of your shoulder, which means it’s going to get cold.

 There are ways to use a sleeping pad in cold weather camping such as wearing extra layers of clothes, but that’s a choice you’re going to have to make.